PostgREST/postgrest/docs/integrations/systemd.rst

 systemd
 =======

-For Linux distributions that use **systemd** (Ubuntu, Debian, Archlinux) you can create a daemon in the following way.
+For Linux distributions that use **systemd** (Ubuntu, Debian, Arch Linux) you can create a daemon in the following way.

 First, create postgrest configuration in ``/etc/postgrest/config``